 - Row-to-row shading: For fixed-tilt arrays (i.e. where the modules are tilted up along a flat surface), it is possible that the modules shade each other, especially if the row spacing is narrow or if the tilt is high.
 These shading losses are calculated automatically (and there is no other way for the user to modify the losses, other than reducing tilt or increasing spacing).

-- Keepout Obstruction Shading: If a Keepout with a height is defined in the Designer, then the shadows from that Keepout will be calculated and applied on each module in the array, for each hour of the year.
+- Obstruction Shading: All objects in the designer can be shade obstructions in the Designer, then the shadows from that Keepout will be calculated and applied on each module in the array, for each hour of the year.
 Shading losses are automatically applied in the simulation based on the height (and proximity) of the Keepout relative to the modules.

 - Horizon file: Shade can be applied using a Horizon File.
 Horizon files are collection of azimuth/elevation points that define the horizon around the array.
 These are uploaded to HelioScope under the Shading tab in a project, and must be attached to a Condition Set under the “Shading” section.
 Note that only one Horizon file can be applied to a Condition Set at a time.